 - Wipe from front to back to prevent bacteria from the intestines from entering the urinary tract.

-- Cleanse the genital area every day and before having sex.
+- Wash the genital area every day, plus before and after having sex.

 Do children get UTIs?